How to protect yourself from streaming hacks

 9) Disable remote access: Turn off remote access to your streaming devices and your router.
 Remote access allows you to control your devices from anywhere, but it also exposes them to hackers who can exploit the open ports and protocols.
 Unless you need remote access, turn it off in the settings of your devices and your router.

-10) Turn it off: While it is easier to keep all your devices on, you can limit their time connected to the network or access to hacking by turning off and unplugging your streaming device when it is not in use.
+10) Turn it off: While it is easier to keep all your devices on, you can limit their time connected to the network or access to hacking by turning off your streaming device when it is not in use.

 MORE: HACKERS LATEST TRICK LOOKS LIKE FREE STREAMING MOVIES